-.Mantels are such a great focal point in our homes to decorate for all seasons and today I have a simple sea glass summer mantel.
+Mantels are such a great focal point in our homes to decorate for all seasons and today I have a simple sea glass summer mantel.
 I love decorating my mantel, changing the look, the colors, and the style.
 Are you a mantel addict?

 Simple Sea Glass Summer Mantle

-The taller candlesticks, which I bought right after we moved in our home at a resale shop for $50, have short white candles.
-Then I added 2 gorgeous deep aqua (or turquoise) candles from Target to the spindle candlesticks that I bought last fall at Ballard & Blakely, one of my favorite local stores.
+I first added back the tall gold~tipped candlesticks, which I bought right at a resale shop for $50 right after we moved in our home.
+They have short white candles.
+Then I added two gorgeous deep aqua (or turquoise) candles from Target to the spindle candlesticks that I bought a few years ago at Ballard & Blakely, one of my favorite local stores.
 Yes, that candle is slightly crooked; it just won’t sit straight.

 I balanced the other side of the mantel with this soft blue vase that is one of my favorites.
 It looks like powdered sugar has been dusted on it.

-After a couple of weeks, I added my stack of stenciled hardback books.
+Next, I added my stack of stenciled hardback books.
 Here’s how I made them.

 I love that the books are in keeping with the color scheme, but give a horizontal line to the otherwise vertical elements in the arrangement.

-TIP: a mix of vertical and horizontal in any arrangement creates interest.
+TIP: A mix of vertical and horizontal in any arrangement creates interest.